hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_logging_configuration.html.markdown

 The `log_destination_config` block supports the following arguments:

 * `log_destination` - (Required) A map describing the logging destination for the chosen `log_destination_type`.
-    * For an Amazon S3 bucket, specify the key `bucketName` with the URL of the bucket and optionally specify the key `prefix` with a path.
+    * For an Amazon S3 bucket, specify the key `bucketName` with the name of the bucket and optionally specify the key `prefix` with a path.
     * For a CloudWatch log group, specify the key `logGroup` with the name of the CloudWatch log group.
-    * For a Kinesis Data Firehose delivery stream, specify the key `deliveryStream` with the Amazon Resource Name (ARN) of the delivery stream.
+    * For a Kinesis Data Firehose delivery stream, specify the key `deliveryStream` with the name of the delivery stream.

 * `log_destination_type` - (Required) The location to send logs to.
 Valid values: `S3`, `CloudWatchLogs`, `KinesisDataFirehose`.